GSMUTNSR/book_codes/README.md

 If users want to use the files in "test_files" directories to test codes, as mentioned in the user's manual, they must copy the content of "workspace_for_GSM" and "Qbox_interaction" to their own workspace.

-The use of many-body projectiles in GSM-CC is in development.
+The use of many-body projectiles and no-core framework in GSM-CC is in development.
 Codes might run, but results might not be correct.
-Hence, only partial information is provided for the moment about the use of many-body projectiles in the user's manual.
+Hence, only partial information about it is provided for the moment in the user's manual.

-Hypernuclei are also being coded, but the code has not been tested with hypernuclei.
+Hypernuclei are also being developed, but the code has not been tested in this case.
 Hence, no information is being given about it.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------